dotnet/runtime/src/libraries/System.Text.RegularExpressions/src/dotnet-regular-expressions.md

 // TODO - more here

+More optimization opportunities are being tracked [in this issue](https://github.com/dotnet/runtime/issues/1349): you are welcome to offer more ideas, or contribute PR's.

 # Tracing and dumping output

 If the engine is built in debug configuration, and `RegexOptions.Debug` is passed, some internal datastructures will be written out with `Debug.Write()`.
 This includes the pattern itself, then `RegexWriter` will write out the input `RegexTree` with its nodes, and the output `RegexCode`.
 The `RegexBoyerMoore` dumps its tables - this would likely be relevant only if there was a bug in that class. `RegexRunner`s also dump their state as they execute the pattern. `Match` also has the ability to dump state.